slowernews/wisdom-tldr/chapters/introduction.md

 > *"It’s a mountain of a dream and a mile-high climb to the top.
 And what it took me a long time to discover is that I didn’t like ot climb much.
 I just liked to imagine the summit."
 -- Mark Manson*

+> *"It is possible for ordinary people to choose to be extraordinary." (...)
+"If you need inspiration, don't do it."
+-- Elon Musk*

 ### Hints